pingswept/me30-website/content/notes/motors.md

 2. a NEMA 17 stepper motor
 3. a hobby servo

+Each of these types of motors has lots of other variations, but these are good examples of the most common motors you'll run into.

 ### DC gearmotor

 A gearmotor just means a motor that has a geartrain attached to its output shaft to give the motor more torque at the expense of speed.
 In the picture below, the actual motor is the metal case with "FK-130SH-14225" printed on it.
 The shape of the motor reveals its contents: the motor has two curved permanent magnets to create a magnetic field across the rotor.
 The flat sides of the case are where no magnets are needed.